General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Problem setup

 The evolution of the conformation tensor (i.e. Eqs.~\ref{eq:const} \& \ref{eq:ucd}) and the momentum equation are discritized using second-order central finite difference scheme on a uniform staggered grid in $\Omega$, except for the advection term in Eq.~\ref{eq:ucd} for which we use a fifth-order weighted essentially non-oscillatory (WENO) scheme \cite{Shu2009,Sugiyama2011}.
 The time integration is performed with a fractional-step, third-order explicit Runge–Kutta scheme \cite{Kim1985} for all equations.
 For more detail, the reader is referred to \cite{Izbassarov2018,Izbassarov2021}.

 In the present study, the immersed boundary method (IBM) is used to represent the rigidity of obstacles (i.e.~$X$), coupled with the uniform computational grid $\Omega$, and hence exploit the possibility of utilizing efficient computational algorithms such as highly-scalable, fast Fourier transform (FFT)-based pressure solver.
 Hence in this way, the simulation is performed on a uniform Cartesian Eulerian grid with the solid surface reproduced by a uniformly distributed Lagrangian grid \cite{Breugem2012,Luo2007,Izbassarov2018,PARVAR20231}.
-The Eulerian grid is uniform in the two directions of the computational domain and the Lagrangian points (32 points per circle) are equally distributed on the solid surfaces.
-The in-house developed IBM code has been widely verified in our previous physical studies involving multiphase elastoviscoplastic fluid flows such as flows in porous media \cite{Chaparian20202,de2018elastoviscoplastic}, particle migration \cite{Chaparian2020migration}, and flow pasts an obstacle \cite{Izbassarov2018,PARVAR20231}.
+The Eulerian grid is uniform in the two directions of the computational domain and the Lagrangian points are equally distributed on the solid surfaces---32 points per diameter equivalent to 101 points on the surface of each obstacle.
+The in-house developed IBM code has been widely verified in our previous physical studies involving multiphase elastoviscoplastic fluid flows such as flows in porous media \cite{Chaparian20202,de2018elastoviscoplastic}, particle migration \cite{Chaparian2020migration}, and flow past an obstacle \cite{Izbassarov2018,Sarabian2020,PARVAR20231}.